Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 1. Cost-Efficiency:

-• Higher conversions mean acquiring more customers or leads without increasing marketing spending significantly.
+• Higher conversions mean acquiring more customers or leads without significantly increasing marketing spending.

 • Improving conversion rates can result in cost-efficient customer acquisition.